NBKRedSpy/QM_StopOnDetected/README.md

 # Change Log
 ## 2.1.0
-* Game But Workaround:  Workaround for game issue where allies also stop movement.
+* Game Bug Workaround:  Workaround for game issue where allies also stop movement.
 Thanks to Steam user endersteve_mine for reporting this issue.

 ## 2.0.1
 * Fix:  Was black locking the game when a new level was generated.
 Thank you to Discord user Crd for reporting this.